-This prospectus describes the general terms that apply to the common units and the manner in which they may be offered.
-Each time we offer to sell common units pursuant to this prospectus, we will provide a supplement to this prospectus that contains specific information about the terms of that offering.
+This prospectus describes the general terms that apply to the common units and the general manner in which they may be offered.
+Each time we offer to sell common units pursuant to this prospectus, we will provide a supplement to this prospectus that contains specific information about the terms of the offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
+This prospectus may not be used to offer and sell the common units unless it is accompanied by the applicable prospectus supplement.
 You should read this prospectus and the applicable prospectus supplement and the documents incorporated by reference herein and therein carefully before you invest in the common units.
 You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements.